kumarsaurabh20/transcripts_extension/README.md

 #Partial trainscripts extension
 This ruby based script is a  helper program (only for linux and mac based OS) to aid in partial transcripts extension workflow.
-It creates two reads databases, database A (for sequence reads searcing) and database B (fetching mates of paired-end reads).
-To learn more about the concept behind reads databases, please go through the manuscript on bioarchive.
+It creates two read databases, database A (for sequence reads searcing) and database B (fetching mates of paired-end reads).
+To learn more about the concept behind reads databases, please go through the manuscript.

 ##Reads Database A
 Reads database A is just a reads repository as created by blast tool.
-If you are using nhmmer for very sensitive searches, just merge all the reads, form fastq files, and convert it in a single fasta formatted file.
+If you are using nhmmer for very sensitive searches, just merge all the reads, form fastq files, in to a single fasta formatted file.

 ##Reads Database B
-Reads Database B is just a quality and length trimmed fastq file.
+Reads Database B is quality and length trimmed fastq files (R1 and R2).
 We keep the R1 and R2 file separate to effectively retrieve good quality reads using the hits obtained from BLAST/NHMMER searches.

 ##Dependencies
-this program is dependent on 3 programs namely, blast command line tools, seqtk, sickle and an optional nhmmer tool.The whole workflow mainly depends on Geneious software for the mapping step.
+this program is dependent on 3 programs namely, blast command line tools, seqtk, sickle and an optional nhmmer tool.The whole workflow mainly depends on Geneious software for the reads mapping step.

-Keep your gzipped fastq files (RNASeq datasets: merge all samples R1 and R2 files together) in Data folder.
-(Remove the Sample files before running your datasets).
+Keep your gzipped fastq files (RNASeq datasets: merge all samples together in to R1 and R2 files) in Data folder.
+(Remove the test files before running your datasets).
 Create a multi-fasta file with all partial transcripts from de-novo transcriptome assembly and place it in program's root folder.
 (You can replace the partials.fasta file with your partial transcripts file)

 ##Output
 The program will create a new DB folder with blast/nhmmer databases.
-And all the partial transcripts replated files will be generated in the Data folder.
+The partial transcripts fasta is first moved to DB and splitted in to individual sequence files.
+Next, database searches are performed and later all the files are transferred to Data folder.
 A new folder is created, for individual partial transcripts, with the same name as your partial transcripts header sequences.
-These folder has partial transcript sequence, blast/nhmmer results (just the hits name) and filtered/targeted subset of reads.
-After the query run, program moves the partial transcripts file (in test data, partials.fasta file) in to DB folder.
+These folder have partial transcript sequence, blast/nhmmer results (just the hits name) and filtered/targeted subset of reads.

 ##Usage